Loc$^2$: Interpretable Cross-View Localization via Depth-Lifted Local Feature Matching: Methodology

 \subsection{Camera Pose Estimation}

 \textbf{Coordinate assignment:} Given the $N$ sampled correspondences, we leverage off-the-shelf monocular depth estimators to assign coordinates to these correspondences, which are then used to estimate the camera pose.
 Importantly, monocular depth prediction is a geometrically ill-posed problem, as there is no unique mapping from a single image to absolute metric depth.
 State-of-the-art methods either learn generalizable metric depth from diverse training data~\citep{piccinelli2025unik3d, zhu2024scaledepth}, or predict depth that is accurate only up to an unknown per-image scale~\citep{wang2024depth, yang2024depth}.
-To generalize across diverse scenarios and image types, our method accommodates both metric and relative depth, and explicitly estimates a scale factor $s$ to convert relative depth into metric space~\footnote{Recent work~\citep{yu2025relative} models relative depth using a scale and a shift.
-As our goal is not metric depth prediction, we follow~\citet{eigen2014depth, ding2024fundamental} and consider only the scale for simplicity.}.
+To generalize across diverse scenarios and image types, our method accommodates both metric and relative depth, and explicitly estimates a scale factor $s$ to convert relative depth into metric space.
 This scale estimation leverages the metric information, i.e., meters per pixel, available in geo-referenced aerial imagery.

 Specically, we denote the metric coordinates of the 2D point associated with the $n$-th aerial feature as $(x_n^A, y_n^A)$, with the origin defined at the center of the aerial image.
 For the corresponding ground feature, we retrieve its depth from $D$ and use its associated ray direction to compute its 3D location in space.
 The resulting 3D point is denoted as $(x_n^G, y_n^G, z_n^G)/s$, with the origin defined at the ground camera.
 Here, $s$ is an unknown scale factor from the ground coordinate system to the aerial metric space, and $s=1$ when a reliable metric depth model is used.
 We retain all matched ground points without explicitly selecting them based on their height (z-coordinate).
 Our ablation study will show that explicitly selecting the topmost point does not improve performance.